Learning and talking a language

 Referential function

 For example: Unemployment levels are down 5% this month.
+Reports from government agencies like the Bureau of Labor Statistics often utilize this function to disseminate economic information.

 What Are the Different Functions of Language - Referential function